soiefmail/care-portal/README.md

     Application will be opened in your favourite browser automatically.
 In case you face issues with that, you may go to "http://localhost:3000/" in your preferred browser.
 9. To stop the application, close all the command prompt windows and double click on STOP_Care_Portal_Windows.bat.

-    Note: Next time when you want to open your application, just double click on START_Care_Portal_Windows.bat to start and double click on STOP_Care_Portal_Windows.bat to stop.
+    **Note**: Next time when you want to open your application, just double click on START_Care_Portal_Windows.bat to start and double click on STOP_Care_Portal_Windows.bat to stop.
 Additionally you may create desktop shortcuts of these two bat files.

-## Run the application in several machine
+## Run the application in several machines
 You may run this healthcare application in different machines.
 To do this, you have to make one system as your server machine where the application will run all the time.
 And to access it in a separate computer within the same network, you have to get the ipv4 address of the main computer where application is running and put it into the browser address bar of the other machines followed by ':3000'.
 For example the URL should look like '192.168.1.104:3000'.
 In windows run the below command in command prompt to get ipv4 address:
 ```
 ipconfig/all